orchestracities/auth-management-ui/README.md

 - The Configuration API, an [Apollo GraphQL](https://www.apollographql.com/) based API available as a [docker container](https://hub.docker.com/r/orchestracities/management-configuration-api) (see [configuration-api](configuration-api)).
-- [MongoDB](https://www.mongodb.com/), used as backend of the Configuration API the password for mongo can be changed inside the docker compose, the default ones are root for user and example for password.
+- [MongoDB](https://www.mongodb.com/), used as backend of the Configuration API.

 An example [docker compose](docker-compose.yaml) is provided in this repository that deploy all the dependencies.
 A complete deployment including policy